Kipng3n0/OUK-Hackathon/README.md

   - `seed_demo_data` creates a realistic mini‑graph (demo user, skills, modules, career, mentors) for demo and testing.
   - Career readiness score and learning path length can be used as simple evaluation metrics.

-You can further enhance this base by adding more careers/skills, richer prompts, and advanced graph algorithms, but the current scaffold already demonstrates the full SkillForge AI concept in a hackathon‑friendly, runnable form.
+You can further enhance this base by adding more careers/skills, richer prompts, and advanced graph algorithms, but the current scaffold already demonstrates the full SkillForge Navigator concept in a hackathon‑friendly, runnable form.